E-LEARNING AT WESLEY COLLEGE

 BRING YOUR OWN DEVICE (BYOD)

 We would like all students to have access to a e-learning device.
-It is expected that all Year 9, 10 and 11 students at Wesley College in 2019 to bring their own learning device to school every day.
+It is expected that all Year 9, 10 and 11 students at Wesley College to bring their own learning device to school every day.
 Here’s some information to help families start planning:

-All students in 2020 will have access to our robust, monitored and secure Wi-Fi network to support and enhance their learning.
+All students will have access to our robust, monitored and secure Wi-Fi network to support and enhance their learning.
 Students will be able to demonstrate their learning, access course material and resources through google applications also known as the G-suite.
 Students are also able to access their timetable, results and other details through our student portal.
 Students use cloud storage within the Google Apps environment as well as Dropbox and OneDrive to store their documents.

 Parents with a “Parent Portal” that allows parents to become more involved with their child’s progress at school.
 By going online, parents are able to view student timetables, up to date attendance data, course details and student results.